-Bit 6 = WCOL Write Collision status (Read only) This bit is set by hardware when a write to the SPIDR register is done during corans mit set quence.
-It is cleared try a software sequence (see Figure 75).
+Bit 6 = WCOL Write Collision status (Read only) This bit is set by hardware when a write to the SPIDR register it done during transmit sequence.
+It is cleared by a software sequence (see Figure 75).

 0: No write collision occurred